Ask yourself this checklist of questions

 Buying a home is a huge decision.
-It’s usually the biggest investment most people make in their lives.
-And there are so many things to consider.
-As you’re considering your options, we put together a list checklist of questions to ask yourself before buying a home.
+It’s the biggest investment most people make in their lives.
+And there are so many things to consider!
+As you’re considering your options, here are some questions to think about before buying a home.

 What is the current real estate market like?